saranyaNVAK/saranyaNVAK.github.io/_pages/about.md

 <h1 id="rcorners">Welcome to my webpage!</h1>

 <p id="rcorners">My name is Saranya Arun Kumar.
 I am a Clinical Content Analyst at <a href="https://clinicalarchitecture.com">Clinical Architecture</a>, responsible for curating, analysing and documenting health records for <a href="https://clinicalarchitecture.com/symedical/">Symedical</a>.
 I recently graduated from the <a href="https://www.unc.edu">University of North Carolina at Chapel Hill</a> with a <a href="https://chip.unc.edu">Master of Professional Science in Biomedical and Health Informatics</a>.
 During my course at UNC, I have worked with Prof. <a href="https://feiyu.web.unc.edu/">Fei Yu</a> on studying statistical trends of COVID-19 impact on the population.
-I have also worked with the <a href="https://www.med.unc.edu/psych/wmd/research/perinatal/">Perinatal Research Center</a> at UNC Chapel Hill to survey and visualise the recent perinatal research trends.</p>
+I have also worked as a Clinical Informatics intern with the <a href="https://www.med.unc.edu/psych/wmd/research/perinatal/">Perinatal Research Center</a> at UNC Chapel Hill to survey and visualise the recent perinatal research trends.</p>

+<p id="rcorners">I completed my Doctor of Pharmacy from the esteemed <a href="https://www.osmania.ac.in/">Osmania University</a>, where I also worked as a Clinical Pharmacy intern with several departments in rotations - Surgery, Obstetrics and Gynecology, General Medicine and Pediatrics.</p>

+<p id="rcorners">During my time practicing medicine, I have helped organise several workshops for the underprivilaged communities and also have contributed to various published papers.
+My goal in life is to keep serving the underserved and to improve knowledge about healthcare and make it more accessible to everyone.
+Please feel free to explore my website to know more about me and my interests!</p>